zidsi/classla/README.md

 ### Tokenization

-For tokenization of Slovenian, Croatian or Serbian, a rule-based tokenizer, [reldi-tokeniser](https://github.com/clarinsi/reldi-tokeniser) should be applied prior to further processing.
+For tokenization of Slovenian, Croatian or Serbian, a rule-based tokenizer, [reldi-tokeniser](https://github.com/clarinsi/reldi-tokeniser) should be applied prior to further processing, producing CoNLL-U output.

+For tokenization of Slovenian, compliant with standard training data and reference corpora, [Obeliks4J](https://github.com/clarinsi/Obeliks4J) should be used, again, by generating CoNLL-U output.

 ### Part-of-speech tagging